Learning Together: A Format for Reflective Turn-Based Sharing in STEM Communities: Suggestions for Facilitation

 \section{Suggestions for Facilitation}

 Facilitators should remind participants that empathy while listening is integral.
-Everyone is asked to be charitable in their interpretations of what others say, as the speaker is likely formulating their thoughts in real-time and might not yet have developed self-consistent thoughts on the matter.
-Many of the words spoken may not yet reflect deep thought and may be very early-stage reactions.
+Everyone is asked to be charitable in their interpretations of what others say, as the speaker is likely formulating their ideas in real time and might not yet have developed self-consistent thoughts on the matter.
+Many of the words spoken may not yet reflect deep deliberation and may be very early-stage reactions.
 Learning to sit with silence and some discomfort is important.
 Facilitators must also uphold the convention that no interruptions or interjections be made.
-The current speaker's time must be respected; they have been told not to worry about the coherence of their words, and might require multiple attempts to work through and consider their thoughts.
+The current speaker's time must be respected; they have been told not to worry about the coherence of their words and might require multiple attempts to work through and consider their perspective.
 Everyone will eventually get their turn to speak.

 A reader adopting this format might be wondering: ``What if someone says something actively harmful?''
-It is worth highlighting that the people choosing to attend our sessions are also among the least likely to speak recklessly.
+It is worth noting that the people who choose to attend our sessions are also among the least likely to speak recklessly.
 Still, while we have been fortunate not to have encountered this scenario yet, we have given it some thought.
 While our ``no interjections'' norm is central, there must exist an exception protocol so that harmful remarks do not stand in the moment.
 In the rare case that a comment risks harm, facilitators could pause the circle and briefly restate the core norms: empathetic listening for developing thoughts, no rebuttals, speaking from one's own experience (avoiding claims about groups), and attention to impact over intent.
 This should reassure participants that the format is safe and responsible.